Diversity and Evolution of Dust Attenuation Curves from Redshift z ~ 1 to 9: Discussion

 In Figure~\ref{fig:highz_att}, we show the fraction of attenuated flux at 1500$\AA$ as a function of {\AV}.
-The red solid curve represents the second-order polynomial fit to the {\AV}-$A_{1500}$ relation at $z=7-9$, derived from the red points in Figure~\ref{fig:slope_av_literature}.
-Additionally, the red dots show the {\AV}-$A_{1500}$ values corresponding to the shallowest attenuation curve at the highest {\AV} bin for $z=7-9$ (taken from the red curve in the rightmost panel of Figure~\ref{fig:attcurve_av}).
+The black curve represents the second-order polynomial fit to the {\AV}-$A_{1500}$ relation at $z=7-9$ (including the highest {\AV} point shown in the figure).
 The figure shows the differences in UV obscuration associated with different attenuation curves.
 As seen in the right panel, the discrepancy in attenuated UV flux between the Calzetti curve and the SMC curve increases rapidly with increasing {\AV}.
 At $A_V=0.5$, the UV attenuation for the flat curve is $\sim 3\times$ lower than that of the SMC-curve, and this difference exceeds by $>10\times$ for $A_V>1$.
 These variations in UV obscuration directly translates into differences in the emitted IR luminosity.
 Regardless of the dust temperature, which affects fluxes at specific far-IR wavelengths, in the optically-thin regime, the total IR luminosity can be estimated using a simple energy balance argument: